FriendsOfTerraform/modules/aws/ses/README.md

 ### Mandatory

 None.
-All arguments are optional, but you typically need to define at least one `domains` entry.
+All arguments are optional, but you typically need to define at least one `identities` entry.

 ### Optional